 Theorem 1.1.
-The number of limit cycles of small amplitude bifurcating from an equilibrium of monodromic type in the classes of polynomial vector fields of degrees 3 and 4 are $M(3) \ge 12$ and $M(4) \ge 21$ , respectively.
+The number of limit cycles of small amplitude bifurcating from an equilibrium of monodromic type in the classes of polynomial vector fields of degrees 3 and 4 is $M(3) \ge 12$ and $M(4) \ge 21$, respectively.

-After the above result, clearly, the commented general lower bound for M(n) should be updated to be $n^2+3n-6$ .
-We remark that the total number of parameters for polynomial vector fields of degree n is $n^2 + 3n + 2$ .
+After the above result, clearly, the commented general lower bound for M(n) should be updated to be $n^2 + 3n - 6$.
+We remark that the total number of parameters for polynomial vector fields of degree n is $n^2 + 3n + 2$.
 Then, the new conjecture removes 8 to this total number of parameters.
 Six corresponding to an affine change of variables that writes the linear part in its normal form, one corresponding to a rotation and another to a rescaling.
-The previous conjecture took into account that the number of limit cycles in a center component do not change.
+The previous conjecture took into account that the number of limit cycles in a center component does not change.
 But this is only generically.
 In this work, we will provide examples where this property fails.
 Hence we establish the following conjecture.

 Conjecture 1.2.
-The number of limit cycles of small amplitude bifurcating from an equilibrium of monodromic type in the class of polynomial vector fields of degree n is $M(n) = n^2 + 3n - 6$ .
+The number of limit cycles of small amplitude bifurcating from an equilibrium of monodromic type in the class of polynomial vector fields of degree n is $M(n) = n^2 + 3n - 6$.

-The proof of the above theorem is based on an extension of Christopher results ([5]) for linear and higher order studies when the considered center has parameters.
+The proof of the above theorem is based on an extension of Christopher results ([5]) for linear and higher-order studies when the considered center has parameters.
 This new result, Theorem 3.1, is proved in Section 3.
-For completeness we also include here the Christopher results, see Theorems 2.2 and 2.4 in the next section.
-We remark that, the parallelization algorithm introduced in [14, 17] is crucial to get the results because facilitates all the needed computations.
+For completeness we also include here the Christopher results, see Theorems 2.2 and 2.4 in the next section, where we have also added a detailed description of how they should be used together.
+We remark that the parallelization algorithm introduced in [13,17] is crucial to get the results because facilitates all the needed computations.
 In Section 4 we do the proof of the statement of Theorem 1.1 corresponding to degree 3 vector fields.
 Moreover, we study also the bifurcation diagrams of limit cycles of small amplitude bifurcating from three families of centers.
-The first is 1-parametric and it is the rational reversible center family labeled by $CR{12}^{17}$ in [25].
-The second is a

-2-parameter holomorphic cubic center family.
-The third is labeled by $CD{10}^{(11)}$ in [25], it has also 2 parameters and no maximal codimension 12 but, from it, also 12 limit cycles bifurcate from the center inside the cubic polynomial class.
-In Section 5 we study the bifurcation diagram for a 2-parameter center family of degree 4 that allow us to prove the statement of Theorem 1.1 corresponding to vector fields of degree 4.
-Finally, we also study partially the bifurcation diagram for a 4-parameter quartic holomorphic family of centers.
+The first is 1-parametric and it is the rational reversible center family labeled by $C D{10}^{(11)}$ in [25].
+The second is a 2-parameter holomorphic cubic center family.
+The third is labeled by $C D{10}^{(11)}$ in [25], it has also 2 parameters and no maximal codimension 12 but, from it, also 12 limit cycles bifurcate from the center inside the cubic polynomial class.
+In Section 5 we study the bifurcation diagram for a 2-parameter center family of degree 4 that allows us to prove the statement of Theorem 1.1 corresponding to vector fields of degree 4.
+Finally, we also

-We have used a cluster of computers with 128 processors simultaneously with 725 GB of ram memory.
+We have used a cluster of computers with 128 processors simultaneously with 725 GB of total ram memory.
 All the computations have been made with Maple [18].